antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 We've been investing sigificantly in improving ARM64 performance, for over a year.
 We're committed to making ARM64 a high-performance platform with .NET.Platform portability and consistency have always been compelling characteristics of .NET.
 This includes offering great performance.
 Up until the 5.0 release, ARM64 has had functionality parity with x64 but was missing some key performance features and investments.

-There are two big categories of improvements we're making:
+There are several categories of improvements we're making:

+* Tune JIT optimizations for ARM64
-* Enable and take advantage of ARM64 hardware intrinics.
+* Enable and take advantage of ARM64 hardware intrinsics.
-* Update performance-critical algorithms that are [Intel ISA](https://en.wikipedia.org/wiki/X86_instruction_listings) centric.
+* Adjust performance-critical algorithms in libraries for ARM64.

 See [Improving ARM64 Performance in .NET 5.0](https://github.com/dotnet/runtime/issues/35853) to track our progress.

-[Hardware instrinsics](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) are a [low-level performance feature](https://github.com/dotnet/designs/blob/master/accepted/2018/platform-intrinsics.md) we added in .NET Core 3.0.
+[Hardware intrinsics](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) are a [low-level performance feature](https://github.com/dotnet/designs/blob/master/accepted/2018/platform-intrinsics.md) we added in .NET Core 3.0.
 At the time, we added support for x64 instructions and chips.
 As part of .NET 5.0, we are extending the feature to support ARM64.
-Just creating the intrisics doesn't help performance.
+Just creating the intrinsics doesn't help performance.
 You need to use them in performance-critical code.
 We've [taken advantage of ARM64 intrinsics extensively in .NET libraries](https://github.com/dotnet/runtime/issues/33308) in .NET 5.0.
 You can also do this in your own code, although you need to be be familiar with CPU instructions to do so.

 I'll explain what hardware intrinsics do with an analogy.
 For the most part, developers rely on types and APIs built into .NET, like `string.split` or `HttpClient`.
 Those APIs often take advantage of native operating system APIs, via the [P/Invoke](https://docs.microsoft.com/dotnet/standard/native-interop/pinvoke) feature.
 P/Invoke enables high-performance native interop, and is used extensively in the BCL for that purpose.
-You can use this same feature yourself, to call native APIs.
-Hardware instrinsics are similar, except instead of calling operative system APIs, they enable you to directly use CPU instructions in your code.
+You can use this same feature yourself to call native APIs.
+Hardware intrinsics are similar, except instead of calling operating system APIs, they enable you to directly use CPU instructions in your code.
 It's roughly equivalent to a runtime version of [inline assembly](https://docs.microsoft.com/cpp/assembler/inline/inline-assembler-overview).
-Hardware instrics are best thought of as a CPU hardware-acceleration feature.
+Hardware intrinsics are best thought of as a CPU hardware-acceleration feature.
 They provide very tangible benefits, are now the performance substrate of the .NET libraries, and responsible for many of the benefits you read about in our [performance blog posts](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-core-3-0/).

 We're making our first big investments in ARM64 performance in 5.0, but will continue this effort in subsequent releases.
-We work directly with engineers from [ARM holdings](https://en.wikipedia.org/wiki/Arm_Holdings) to prioritize product improvements and to select design algorithms that best take advantage of the [ARMv8 ISA](https://en.wikipedia.org/wiki/ARM_architecture#ARMv8-A).
+We work directly with engineers from [ARM Holdings](https://en.wikipedia.org/wiki/Arm_Holdings) to prioritize product improvements and to select design algorithms that best take advantage of the [ARMv8 ISA](https://en.wikipedia.org/wiki/ARM_architecture#ARMv8-A).
 Some of these improvements will accrue value to ARM32, however, we are not applying the same effort to ARM32.

 Please share any performance information with us related to ARM64, either a notable improvement from 3.1 to 5.0, or performance with 5.0 that should be better.